 Election Day (November 8th)

-Election Day occurs every 4 years on the first Tuesday after the first Monday of November where Americans vote for their new President, senator, congressman, etc.
+Election Day occurs every four years on the first Tuesday after the first Monday of November, when Americans vote for their new President, senator, congressman, etc.

 This day is important because voting rights were granted to African-Americans after being given citizenship by the Civil Rights Act Of 1964, while women got theirs back after passing the 19th amendment two years later in 1920.

-Sarah Grimke went out of her way to campaign for giving equal voting rights to women by writing many articles, which were then distributed throughout the country through underground networks.
+Sarah Grimke went out of her way to campaign for equal voting rights for women by writing many articles, which were distributed throughout the country through underground networks.

 Labor Day (First Monday of September)

-Labor Day is celebrated on the first Monday of every September, and it represents a celebration for workers all over America.
+Labor Day is celebrated on the first Monday of every September, representing a celebration for workers all over America.